awsdocs/amazon-lex-developer-guide/doc_source/gs2-create-bot-intent.md

 1. In the **Create intent** dialog box, type the name of the intent \(`OrderPizza`\), and then choose **Add**\.

 The console sends a request to Amazon Lex to create the `OrderPizza` intent\.
-You configure the intent after you create slot types\.
+In this example you create slots for the intent after you create slot types\.

 ## Next Step<a name="gs2-next-step-slot-types"></a>